20 Employee Survey Questions to Help Define Your Company Values

 Why are core values important?

-When your company's values don't resonate with employees, it creates frustration and tension within your culture.
-On the other hand, when your employees align and understand your core values, they're more likely to feel supported and engaged.
+On the other hand, when your employees align and understand your core values, they're more likely to feel supported to stay, increasing retention rates and engagement, which impacts business outcomes.
 Core values need to be lived out and felt throughout the organization to ensure alignment and overall job satisfaction.

 Core values are also an essential tool in creating an employee experience that's positive, supportive, and motivating.